https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Most recently, the Metropolitan in NY commissioned her to sculpt 4 statues for a six month placement in the niches in the front facade of the Museum.

 She is known for her multi-disciplinary practice which encompasses painting, collage, film, (including animated movies), sculpture and performance art.
 An activist at heart, she incorporates African imagery into her themes such as feminism, colonialism, violence, ecology and over- consumption.
 The female body is a theme she revisits regularly, often in conjunction with metamorphosis and medical parts.
-The images created can be seductive, provocative, somewhat disconcerting and even slightly grotesque to look at.
+The images she creates can be seductive, provocative, somewhat disconcerting and sometimes, even slightly grotesque to look at.

 Collage